Understanding Freezing Orders: A Comprehensive Guide for the UAE

 c.
 A substantive legal claim against the defendant.

-In Dubai Courts, the equivalent of a freezing order is known as a ‘precautionary attachment’ order, provided for under Articles 247-251 of the UAE’s Civil Procedures Law.
+In Dubai Courts, the freezing order equivalent is called a ‘precautionary attachment’ order, which is legislated for under Articles 247-251 of the UAE’s Civil Procedures Law.

-Claimants can request an attachment over the defendant’s assets before filing a substantive legal claim.
-Assets commonly subject to attachment include bank accounts, property, vehicles, company shares, furniture, and office equipment.
-Precautionary attachments are available when a debt is owed, and there is evidence that the debtor might escape the UAE or move assets.
+The attachment of the defendant’s assets prior to filing a substantive claim is possible to be requested by the claimant.
+The claimant may attach assets that typically include bank accounts, properties, vehicles, company shares, furniture, and office equipment.
+Precautionary attachments are available if one owes a debt and there is evidence that the debtor may flee the UAE or conceal its assets.

-Article 249 allows for attachments even without an enforceable document, provided the debt amount is specified.
-To attach property, a request must be accompanied by an official copy of the title deed.
+Article 249 permits attachments even in the absence of an enforceable document, as long as the amount of debt is determined.
+An official copy of the title deed must accompany a request to attach any property.
 Claimants must file their substantive claim within 8 days of the attachment order issuance, or the attachment is lifted.
 The attachment order is void if enforcement proceedings do not commence within 30 days of the final judgment.

-The DIFC Courts have expansive powers to issue freezing orders, as regulated by the DIFC Court Law and DIFC Court Rules.
+The DIFC Courts have broad authorities enabling them to issue freezing orders, governed by the DIFC Court Law and DIFC Court Rules.

-1. Dubai Law No. 10 of 2004: Grants the DIFC Courts the power to issue injunctions.
+1. Dubai Law No. 10 of 2004 empowers the DIFC Courts to make injunction orders.

-2. DIFC Courts Rules: Allow for freezing orders on assets both within and outside the DIFC’s jurisdiction and without notice to the defendant.
+2. The DIFC Courts’ Rules provide for freezing orders on assets both inside and outside of their jurisdiction, without the need for notice to the defendant.

-The DIFC Courts issued a freezing order covering all of the defendant’s Dubai assets, even though neither party was DIFC-based, and there were no ongoing DIFC proceedings.
-The court justified the order by highlighting a “non-trivial risk” of asset dissipation.
+The DIFC Courts issued a freezing order covering all of the defendant’s Dubai assets despite neither party being based in the DIFC, and there being no DIFC proceedings ongoing.
+The court explained such an order on the basis of there being a “non-trivial risk” of asset dissipation.

 Additional Powers:

-Similar to the DIFC Courts, the ADGM Courts can issue freezing orders for assets outside their jurisdiction and before substantive legal proceedings commence.
-The ADGM legal framework closely mirrors the UK Courts’ jurisprudence.
+As with the DIFC Courts, the ADGM Courts can grant freezing orders against assets outside their jurisdiction and prior to substantive legal proceedings.
+The ADGM legal framework closely follows the UK Courts’ jurisprudence.

 Case Example: ADGM Freezing Order against B.R.
 Shetty

-The ADGM Courts issued a freezing order based on a “good arguable case” and a “real risk of dissipation,” demonstrating the application of English common law principles.
+The ADGM Courts granted a freezing order based on a “good arguable case” and a “real risk of dissipation,” illustrating the application of the principles of English common law.

 Scope of Assets: